bifurcationkit/DDEBifurcationKit.jl/docs/src/tutorials/dde/neuronV2.md

 ```

 ## Continuation of Hopf points
-We follow the Hopf points in the parameter plane $(arc)$.
-We tell the solver to consider br.specialpoint[3] and continue it.
+We follow the Hopf points in the parameter plane $(a,c)$.
+We tell the solver to consider br.specialpoint[1] and continue it.

 ```@example TUTneuron2
 # continuation of the first Hopf point